About research integrity

 Key documents and links

 For questions or issues relating to research integrity or misconduct: For staff and students, the first point of contact is your local Integrity Champion or Adviser.
 If you do not feel this is appropriate in your case, a formal allegation should be raised with Prof Jill Morrison, Clerk of Senate (email@example.com).
 Anyone external to the University wishing to report suspected research misconduct should contact Prof Jill Morrison.
 To report integrity or misconduct complaints anonymously by telephone please contact 0141 330 3721.
+For general enquiries please contact Amanda McKenna (Research Policy and Integrity Officer).

 For policy matters, contact Tanita Casci (Head of Research Policy)